Back to California

 Limits and Unknowns

-• The bill does not specify how much money will be given to these communities.
+• The bill does not specify how much funding will be available for identified cohesive fire communities.

 Bill History